Senior Software Engineer, Full-stack (Application)

 The following outlines Visor’s initial screening process for candidates.

-1. Call with our Community & Talent Associate
+1. Call with our Community & Talent Lead

 1. The phone screening portion of the interviews usually begins with a brief conversation with our community & talent associate.
 You can expect to chat about your interest in this role, motivation for looking for a new role, and your search timeline.
 The goal is to confirm a high-level fit.
 Please be ready to: